 How long will your medical condition be covered?

 Qualifying medical conditions are typically covered for the life of the policy as long as you remain disabled.
-It’s common for insurance policies to terminate benefits at age 65 or your maximum Social Security Retirement Age, whichever is longer.
+Insurance benefits often end at age 65 or the maximum Social Security Retirement Age, whichever is later.
 However, there are some exceptions.

 Limitations and exclusions